 What is Purnima in Hinduism?

-Purnima is the 15th tithi (lunar day) of the bright fortnight, the day when the Moon stands exactly 180 degrees opposite the Sun and shines with its full light.
-Each lunar month has a Purnima named after the month and its presiding deity or associated festival — such as Guru Purnima (Ashadha), Sharad Purnima (Ashwin), or Kartik Purnima.
+Purnima is the 15th tithi (lunar day) of the bright fortnight, the lunar day in which the Sun-Moon separation moves from 168 degrees toward exact 180-degree opposition and the Moon shines with its full light.
+Each lunar month has a Purnima named after the month and its presiding deity or associated festival - such as Guru Purnima (Ashadha), Sharad Purnima (Ashwin), or Kartik Purnima.
 Spiritually it is considered the peak of the monthly sattvic tide, and it is widely observed with fasting, vigil, and devotional practice.

 Which Purnima is most auspicious?

-Sharad Purnima (Ashwin full moon) is considered by many classical and living traditions to be the most powerful Purnima of the year because the Moon is near its exaltation degree in Taurus.
-Kartik Purnima follows closely, as it falls at the peak of the most sacred Vaishnava month.
+Sharad Purnima (Ashwin full moon) is treated by many devotional and regional traditions as one of the most powerful Purnimas of the year because of its Kojagara vigil, Lakshmi worship, autumnal clarity, and amrit symbolism.
+Kartik Purnima follows closely, as it falls at the peak of the most sacred Vaishnava month and places the Moon near the Krittika-Rohini zone, often in Taurus.
 Guru Purnima is the most significant for spiritual students and Jyotishis.
 Each tradition has its own emphasis, and all twelve Purnimas carry their own power.

 What is the astrological significance of Purnima?

-Purnima is the only tithi on which the Moon and Sun are in exact mutual opposition (saptama drishti in Jyotish).
+Purnima is the tithi that culminates in the exact mutual opposition of the Moon and Sun (saptama drishti in Jyotish).
 This activates both the house holding the Moon and the house holding the Sun in any natal chart simultaneously.
 The full Moon amplifies the mind's emotional tone, for better or worse, and the nakshatra the Moon occupies at full moon gives each Purnima its particular astrological texture.

 Is Purnima good for Muhurta?